vlad2048/PowTrees/README.md

 ```

 ### FoldL
 Map a tree recursively.
-For each node, we use the node and the mapped parent as input
+For each node, we use the node and the mapped dad as input

 Signature:
 ```c#